yoshuawuyts/millennial-js/content/compress.md

 $ curl -i -H "accept-encoding:gzip" localhost:8080 | wc
 ```

-To 🍄 level up 🍄 , implemenbrotli compression as well!
+To 🍄 level up 🍄 , implent enbrotli compression as well!

 ### Hint:
 You might want to create a read stream to send back the html file.
 Once you're